Internal attack surface

 For other single-value property types, including enumerations, booleans, numeric and date properties, the best property is used as the only property for filtering and sorting purposes.

 2. If a boolean property is never fulfilled by a source record, and that property is used in a filter as true or false, then that property is considered false.
-For instance, suppose a machine has no sources that label it as being active or inactive, e.g. machine.active has no values.
+For instance, suppose a machine has no sources that label it as being active or inactive, so machine.active would have no values.
 In that case the machine will match on a filter on NOT machine.active.

 • If it is necessary to check for null or an explicit false value, the filter machine.active IS NULL or machine.active = FALSE will match for those cases.